-What compels somebody to want to support your cause?
-Your story? your brand?
-People join movements because they desire a sense of community.
-Everyone wants to be apart of something bigger than themselves.
+What compels someone to want to support your cause?
+Your story?
+Your brand?
+People join movements because they desire a sense of belonging.
+Everyone wants to be a part of something bigger than themselves.
 They can create movements that start at a higher level.
-But, movements demand action.
-And, the way to create action is through your messaging and developing your brand.
+Movements demand action; and the way to create action is through developing your messaging and your brand.

-Your community gives because supporters value the social and emotional good done by the organization.
+Your community gives support because they value the social and emotional good done by the organization.
 Depending on the supporter, he or she may donate more from the heart or more from the head.
-This means people can be compelled by messaging that tells a story or by seeing statistical information regarding how large of an impact donating can have, or by both — depending on their personality.
-Information including the track record, credibility, story and visuals are all important when it comes to your organization connecting to your supporters and empowering to take action through your cause.
+This means people can be compelled by a message that tells a story or by seeing statistical information that shows how large of an impact donating can have.
+Sometimes you’ll even encounter situations where potential donors, depending on their personality, are influenced by both.
+Information such as the organization’s track record, credibility, story, and visuals are all important when it comes to connecting to your supporters and empowering to take action through your cause.

-Engagement in a community, donating to a cause, and joining a larger movement is spurred from many reasons, but the key is to understand the motivation of the giver and provide messaging that builds on what they respond to.
+Engagement in a community, donating to a cause, and joining a larger movement is borne from many reasons.
+However, the key lies in understanding the motivation of the giver and providing the type of messaging that builds on what they respond to.
 Ask them what they want to get out of giving.
-Determining the motivation will help you to better serve your donors.
+Determining their motivation will help you to better serve your donors.
 Doing this will ultimately help you raise more money.

-Listen to the podcast to find out more how to create compelling copy that connects with your audience and how to develop your brand so you can amplify your messaging.
-Leanna Johnson, of Lost Lass, speaks about 360 degree branding, where she encourages organizations to look at their brand from a holistic perspective and develop content that is fully aligned with the brand.
-This way, the organization can leverage its messaging through its marketing in a clear and consistent manner while forming a community based on a strong foundation.
+Listen in as we are joined by Leanna Johnson, of Lost Lass, as she speaks about 360-degree branding, where she encourages organizations to look at their brand from a holistic perspective and to develop content that is fully aligned with the brand.
+This way, the organization can leverage its messaging through its marketing in a clear and consistent manner; while forming a community that’s based upon a strong foundation.

 About Leanna Johnson